Vegan cheese curry ramen is the BEST ramen I’ve ever made

 Because frankly, if I were to eat “clean” and be hyper conscious of what I am eating, I know I would find myself on that slippery slope of being really strict on what I ate and bordering a mindset I’ve been fighting really hard to resist for a while.

 So here’s to moving our bodies, whichever way we can.
 Here’s to eating what we want, and enjoying what we eat.
 Here’s to loving ourselves, be it to accept how we are, or to better ourselves mentally or physically and be kind to our bodies.
 Being healthy is a complicated and nuanced state of being: healthy for me is not healthy for everyone, and we all need to find where that balance is for ourselves.

 If you want to watch the video I did with Eddie’s voiceover to celebrate 30k on YouTube, please watch it below!
 It’s a fun time, and maybe it’s just me but I find Eddie’s voice pretty comforting so enjoy!

-- 1 tsp oil of choice
+- 1 tsp grapeseed oil (or oil of choice)

 - 1 tsp spicy gochujang

 - 1 tsp red curry paste